1. What is spiritual feng shui?

 And health behaviour benefits of spiritual people include less smoking, better exercise and diet which will affect weight, less alcohol and drug use and more contentment and discernment in terms of sex life.

-How spirituality actually achieves these benefits?
+How spirituality actually achieves health benefits?

-There is a science and physiology that suggests how the health benefits occur.
+There is a science and physiology that suggests how health benefits occur.
 It’s established that there are five triggers: community, meaning, lifestyle, spiritual practice, and giving care and compassion.

 It’s recognised that people who meditate or spend some quiet time on their own reap health and spiritual benefits.
 For example, 20-min/day of mindfulness will extend your telomeres so you can live longer.
-Abraham Maslow, who created the Maslow’s hierarchy of needs, a theory of psychological health which prioritise fulfilment of human needs which culminate in self-actualization or enlightenment, noticed in his study that there was only one common characteristic among self-actualised individuals ie that they spent at least one hour every day on their own, meditating, reflecting, journaling or just walking in a park.
+Abraham Maslow, who created the Maslow’s hierarchy of needs, a theory of psychological health which prioritise the fulfilment of human needs which culminate in self-actualization, self-transcendence or enlightenment, noticed in his study that there was only one common characteristic among self-actualised individuals ie that they spent at least one hour every day on their own, meditating, reflecting, journaling or just walking in a park.

 Science and spiritual practices